Graduate Social Work Degree Program

-Advanced Generalist students demonstrate advanced practice skills in mental health therapy on the individual and group level, diagnosis of mental health disorders, advanced community practice, academic research, organizational and program evaluation, and supervisory and leadership skills in the social service setting.
-Students recognize the value of multidisciplinary work to meet client needs, engage in policy practice, and evaluate and enhance agency programs
+Advanced generalist students demonstrate advanced practice skills in mental health therapy on the individual and group levels, diagnosis of mental health disorders, community practice, policy, research and program evaluation, and supervisory and leadership skills in social service settings.
+Students recognize the value of multidisciplinary work to meet client needs, engage in policy practice, and evaluate and enhance agency programs.

-The advanced generalist program promotes critical thinking and conscientious application of advanced social work knowledge, skills, values, ethics, and practice.
-The advanced generalist program calls for enhanced skills in critical thinking that allow for the analysis of complex problems and application of empirically supported interventions that meet unique needs while adhering to social work values and ethics.
-Students engage and build upon these advanced practice skills throughout the advanced generalist program, demonstrating proficiency in clinical work in addition to groups and communities beyond the clinical environment.
+The advanced generalist program promotes critical thinking and conscientious application of advanced social work knowledge, skills, values, and ethics.
+The advanced generalist program calls for enhanced skills in critical thinking that allow for the analysis of complex problems and application of empirically supported interventions through anti-racist and anti-oppressive lenses.
+Master’s level social workers are employed in public and private agencies, including medical settings, schools, residential treatment centers, court and correctional agencies, and community planning and development agencies.

 Foundation vs. Advanced Standing

 Students may enter the Master of Social Work (MSW) program at either the foundation level (63 credit hours), or the advanced standing level (39 credit hours).
 The foundation level is designed for students whose undergraduate degree is not in social work, while the advanced standing level is for students who have completed a BSSW degree within 10 years or have previously completed the MSW foundation level courses.

 Our MSW program is flexible!
 Classes are offered in-person, remotely, and totally online so that students can structure their schedule however they prefer.

 Dual Degree Options